 - Spinup is great if you are a WordPress developer, and if you want to have a cost-effective way of running WordPress on your own VPS.
 The performance is insanely good.
-However, it lacks some essential features such as restoring backups and staging environment, as well as any proper support.
+However, it lacks some features such as a staging environment, as well as any proper support.

 - GridPane is a worthy competitor to Spinup WP.